Ca$_{3}$Ru$_{2}$O$_{7}$: Interplay among degrees of freedom and the role of the exchange-correlation: Results and Discussion

 \section{Results and Discussion}

 CRO crystallizes in a orthorhombic structure with space group\cite{yoshida2005} Bb2$_{1}$m (a full description of the structure is available in ref.~\citen{tesis-igor}).
-The atomic positions are taken from the neutron diffraction measurements\cite{yoshida2005} at 8K.
-To reproduce the different non-collinear AFM configurations, the unit cell includes 48 atoms; there are 12 Ca atoms, 8 Ru atoms, and 28 O atoms.
+The atomic positions are taken from the neutron diffraction measurements\cite{yoshida2005} at 8 K. To reproduce the different collinear AFM configurations, the unit cell includes 48 atoms; there are 12 Ca atoms, 8 Ru atoms, and 28 O atoms.
 Fig. \ref{fig00} shows the lattice structure of CRO, with two possible magnetic configurations experimentally reported at T $<$ 48 K and T $>$ 56 K called AFM-$b$ and AFM-$a$, respectively.
-Firstly, we carry out atomic optimizations at the experimental volume given by the experiment\cite{yoshida2005} (V = 580 \AA$^{3}$).
-We label the ferromagnetic states with the direction in which the in-plane magnetic moments align.
-We use AFM-$a$ for magnetic moments aligned along the $\pm \bf{a}$ direction and AFM-$b$ for magnetic moments aligned along the $\pm \bf{b}$ direction.
-In Table \ref{is2-leng}, we compare our results for U $=$ 0 eV using LDA and PBEsol (PS) with the experimental results, showing the energy difference between AFM-$a$ and AFM-$b$ ($\Delta E = E_{AFM-a}-E_{AFM-b}$), the magnetic moment per Ru-atom ($m$), the volume of octahedra (V(RuO$_{6}$)), and the length of Ru-O bond ($l$(Ru-O)) for the most stable AFM phase.
+The $\pm \bf{a}$ and $\pm \bf{b}$ notation means the ferromagnetic states with the direction in which the in-plane magnetic moments align.
+Additionally, we introduce the FM-$b$ configuration that means a FM coupling between layers with the magnetic moment aligned along b direction.